Student Finance

 The Office of Student Finance is located in the Zucker School of Medicine on the first floor in the Admissions and Student Finance Suite.

 Any student who has been accepted to the Zucker School of Medicine and has met the financial aid eligibility requirements may apply.
-For more information, please see our section on eligibility.

 The Hofstra University FAFSA code is 002732.

-If you need to create an FSA ID, or you already have created an FSA ID but lost it, please visit studentaid.gov
+If you need to create an FSA ID, or you already have created an FSA ID but lost it, please visit studentaid.gov.

 Continuing students should submit their FAFSA no later than March 15th of the calendar year before the upcoming aid year.
 If your application is received after this deadline, there is no guarantee that your financial aid package will be prepared prior to the date at which your bill is due.
 Late submissions may also delay your refund, if applicable, and you may be subject to a late fee.
 Please review the Applying for Aid section of our website for further instructions.